pruje/libbash.sh/docs/libbash.md

 Compare 2 software versions.

-Versions must be in semantic versionning format (http://semver.org), but can support incomplete versions (e.g. 1.0 and 2 are converted to 1.0.0 and 2.0.0 respectively).
+Versions must be in semantic versionning format (http://semver.org), but the function can support incomplete versions
+(e.g. 1.0 and 2 are converted to 1.0.0 and 2.0.0 respectively).

 #### Usage
 ```bash